TapRoot Farms

 Growasis Ground DWC

-8ft x 128ft : 3,248 Planting Spaces
+8' x 126' : 3,248 Planting Spaces per

 The Fish

 Fish solids are separated from the water column by passing through the PolyGeyser Bead Filter where a static bed of beads both captures suspended solids and also provides a surface for the development of a healthy and effective bio filter.
 A UV sterilizer was installed for post-solids filtration to eliminate harmful pathogens that can lead to disease or algae growth.
+Due to the scale of the plant space, we installed two of each filters, each assigned three of the six fish tanks.

 The fish system and the plant system each have their own dedicated sump tank.
 All of our aquaponic farms are designed to operate as coupled or decoupled.
 Decoupling the systems from each other is useful when targeting nutrient amendments, disease control, or when raising fingerlings that aren’t eating enough feed yet to supply the required amount of nutrients for the plants.